 Atopic dermatitis, also known as eczema, is characterized by patches of dry, irritated, reddish-colored skin that doesn't seem to have any obvious causes.
 In reality, eczema is an allergy-related issue.

 While experts aren’t sure why, research has shown that baby eczema is on the rise.
 Unfortunately, eczema is one baby skin care condition that does cause discomfort.
 On the bright side, treating baby eczema is possible.

 When it comes to baby skin care, it’s essential to always choose skin care products that are specially formulated for a baby’s skin.
 Your little one’s skin care products should be hypoallergenic and tested under the supervision of dermatologists and pediatricians.

 Here are some helpful tips for choosing all of the most important baby skin care products.

-Use cleansers (rather than hash soaps) like Mustela’s Gentle Cleansing Gel or Nourishing Cleansing Gel With Cold Cream.
+Use cleansers (rather than hash soaps) like Mustela’s Gentle Cleansing Gel or other cleansers.
 Make sure to rinse cleansers off thoroughly to prevent irritation and dryness on your little one’s skin.

 Creams And Lotions

 Moisturizing is a crucial part of baby skin care.
 Keep your baby’s skin hydrated with gentle moisturizing lotions like Mustela’s Hydra Bebe Body Lotion and EWG verified Soothing Moisturizing Face Cream.